Your browser is out of date!

 • Install ultra-high efficiency toilets (0.8 gpf).

 • Provide vented exhaust in bathrooms.
-An exhaust fan significantly outperforms an operable window.
+[COMPMOD] An exhaust fan significantly outperforms an operable window.
 It’s important that any integrated exhaust fan into a window unit allows for operability of the window unit for fresh air.
 Consider putting the fan and light switch on separate circuits for flexibility and less wear and tear on the fan.
-[COMPMOD]
+(This proposal supposes no existing exhausts, all bathrooms are either vented by a window or is mechanically vented by duct in chase and mechanical roof fan to draw air out, mold issues are related to poor fan function or clogged duct lines)

 • Provide rear-discharge toilets and run waste pipes in walls, eliminating the visible waste pipes from floor above.
-This proposal requires deepening chase wall and replacement of waste line riser.
-Water pressure must be checked.
-Plumbing may need to be upgraded.
 Rear discharge toilets allow for maintenance of that toilet without having to access the apartment below.
-[COMPMOD]
+[COMPMOD] (This proposal requires deepening chase wall and replacement of waste line riser)

 • Install extra-large or multiple medicine cabinets to provide residents with bathroom storage.
 Lesson Learned: under-sink vanity cabinets can cause maintenance problems and are not preferred.
 [COMPMOD] (Our medicine cabinets are surface mounted, there is no room for recessed cabinets)

-• Provide waterproof tile on walls, at least to 4” above the top of the sink.
+• Provide 4” high minimum back splash above the top of the sink counter.
 [COMPMOD] (This proposal will make repairs behind chase more expensive because of tile work)

 • Provide wider sinks with counters from 28 inches to 40 inches depending on available space, with integral space for tenant-supplied soap dishes and toothbrush holders, instead of the wall-mounted accessories.
 [COMPMOD] (Standard sized bathrooms are 5’x7’ nominally, in actuality it’s closer to +/- 4’-10 ½” x 6’-10 ½”, tub size and toilet space is limiting sink size without a major renovation)